sagaxyz/saga-sdk/x/transferrouter/README.md

 1. IBC middleware: in charge of intercepting incoming IBC packets and storing them in the call queue.
 2. ABCI++ PrepareProposal: in charge of adding the signed calls to the gateway precompile contract in the block.
 3. Gateway contract: a precompile contract that will send the tokens to the receiver and emit Ethereum logs.
-4. Transferrouter keeper: stores the calls to the gateway precompile contract for the incoming IBC transfers and also the source callback queue (acknowledgments and timeouts).
+4. Transferrouter keeper: stores the calls to the gateway precompile contract for the incoming IBC transfers, the source callback queue (acknowledgments and timeouts), and the error/timeout queue.

 ### ABCI++